We bring you the latest Austin FC happenings including important news, wild speculation, and the hottest links on the interweb.

 Now on to 2020!

-Austin FC’s One-Year Anniversary party got the year started right.
-We celebrated that historic day back in January 2019 when commissioner Don Garber officially announced Austin FC as the 27th club in MLS.
+Austin FC’s One-year Anniversary party got the year started right.
+We celebrated that historic day in January 2019 when commissioner Don Garber officially announced Austin FC as the 27th club in MLS.
 Back then a jam-packed crowd at Rustic Tap on West 6th whooped it up in joy, releasing all that pent-up emotion from the highs and lows of the MLS2ATX movement.
 This year’s party was an incredible chance to hang out and drink beer with Austin FC staff, including Claudio Reyna and Josh Wolff.
-Once players are signed, we may not see them again until they’re on the sidelines at the stadium.
+Once players are signed, we may not see them again until they’re on the sidelines.

 Season Ticket Sales kicked off right out of the gate in 2020.
-To catch you up, Austin FC sent deposit holders an email instructing fans that premium seat sales (East and West club seats) would begin first, followed by general seating.
+To catch you up, Austin FC sent deposit holders an email instructing them that premium seating (East and West club seats) would begin first, followed by general seating.
 At this stage, pricing hasn’t been publicly released.
-Doing our part to fuel speculation on prices, we looked at season tickets costs for other MLS clubs that compare to the Verde.
-Tickets will likely be at the upper end of MLS teams, but not too far off from other newer teams in the league.
+Doing our part to fuel speculation on prices, we looked at season tickets costs for other MLS clubs that compare to Austin FC.
+Tickets will likely be at the upper end among MLS teams, but not too far off from other new teams that have entered MLS.

 BODYARMOR Official Sports Drink of Austin FC.
 You should see plenty of these bottles on the sideline on a Summer match day when it’s 8pm and 90°.
-BODYARMOR has partnerships with 19 of 26 MLS teams.
-Sponsorships will continue to roll in this year for El Tree in advance of the 2021 season.
+BODYARMOR has partnerships with 19 of the 26 MLS teams.
 These deals bring in revenue that can go toward player signings.
+Sponsorships will be rolling in this year for the club in preparation for the 2021 season.
 We’re tracking the sponsorships and partnerships as they’re announced.

 eMLS Series One featured new Austin FC FIFA player Hector Valenzuela at the event in Philly.
-After a solid showing among elite FIFA players representing MLS clubs, it’s on to Series Two in Portland in February.
+After a solid showing among elite FIFA players, it’s on to Series Two in Portland in February.
 The 2020 eMLS Cup finals will be held right here in Austin—March 21 at SXSW.
 Good luck Hector!

 Player Signings are buzzing before the 2020 MLS season starts.
 Unless you’ve been under a rock, you know that Austin FC target Javier “Chicharito” Hernández has signed a contract with LA Galaxy.
 Now the question is: can Austin FC land a headline-making DP with experience and name recognition like him?
 Other names in the DP realm include Rogelio Funes Mori, Memo Ochoa, Andrés Guardado, and Luis Suárez.
 Expect to hear more this Summer when the club likely makes its first roster moves.